 At the slightly more believable end of the scale, there's talk that the iPhone 11 will switch to USB-C, just like the iPad Pros have.
 Meanwhile, the digital artists of the web are continuing to keep themselves busy imagining what the iPhone 11 might look like, but remember that these concept images are mostly speculative.

-Samsung is sure to provide some stiff competition for Apple and the iPhone 11 in 2019, and one way Apple might fight back is by including a stylus with the next batch of iPhones.
+Samsung has already provided some stiff competition for Apple and the iPhone 11 in 2019, and one way Apple might fight back is by including a stylus with the next batch of iPhones.
 That seems a little unlikely, but Apple Pencil support could definitely be on the cards.

 The new iPad Pros Apple unveiled in October 2018 could offer up some more clues: very thin bezels, no notch, Face ID that works no matter how you're holding the device, and of course the A12X Bionic processor, which may well appear in the 2019 iPhones.

-No doubt work is already well underway on the next batch of iPhones for 2019, but if Apple's designers and engineers do happen to be reading this, we've got some thoughts on what they might want to do with the iPhone 11.
+No doubt work is already nearly finished for the next batch of iPhones for 2019, but if Apple's designers and engineers do happen to be reading this, we've got some thoughts on what they might want to do with the iPhone 11.

 Battery life is something we could all use more of, and we'd love to see the iPhone 11 go for two days without charging.
 The A12X Bionic processor (or whatever Apple goes for as the main chip) should draw less power than its predecessors, but overall we're expecting about the same battery life as the iPhone XS – about 14 hours of video playback.

 The camera is one of the areas that the Google Pixel phones arguably have the edge in at the moment, so Apple will want to make sure there's a significant upgrade here.
-Will it follow the Huawei P20 Pro and throw in an extra lens?
+Will it follow some competing handsets and throw in an extra lens?
 Well, maybe not, but definitely look out for some upgrades to the optics.

 We're expecting a rash of 5G phones to show up during the course of 2019, but it doesn't look like Apple will be among them – not surprising, perhaps, considering it's still very early days for 5G network infrastructure.
-Insider sources reckon Apple is going to save its 5G iPhone for 2010.
+Insider sources reckon Apple is going to save its 5G iPhone for 2020, or maybe even 2021.